Michaelpalacce/go-btva/README.md

 - [ ] Initial Nexus wizard - Doesn't seem like I can do it with an API call?
 It was meant to be done manually

+# State

+State is managed by a state file that is created where the tool is ran.
+After the initial run of the tool, CLI arguments are ignored and instead the ones stored in the state file are used.
+If you want to do any changes, do the changes in the state file.

+This tool **is not** a desired state machine.
+Instead it allows for a resumable process.
+You can however modify the state if you wish certain steps to be repeated.

 # Development

 We use `make` to run the program for dev